zeek/zeek/scripts/base/frameworks/notice/actions/pp-alarms.zeek.rst

    Address to send the pretty-printed reports to.
 Default if not set is :zeek:id:`Notice::mail_dest`.

-   Note that this is overridden by the BroControl MailAlarmsTo option.
+   Note that this is overridden by the ZeekControl MailAlarmsTo option.

 .. zeek:id:: Notice::pretty_print_alarms